neet/vscode-qiita/README.md

-# md2qiita README
+# vscode-qiita README

-This is the README for your extension "md2qiita".
+This is the README for your extension "vscode-qiita".
 After writing up a brief description, we recommend including the following sections.

 ## Features